deficollective/deficollective.github.io/content/english/pages/reporting-policy.md

 ---

-The Collective is leading by example with the transparency offered on its treasury activity, with the publication of a [monthly detailed report](https://deficollective.org/categories/monthly-report/).
+The Collective is leading by example with the transparency offered on its treasury activity, with the publication of [monthly detailed reports](../categories/monthly-report/).
 This document details our reporting policies to accompany the reports and explicitly describes their context.

 ## Reporting Policies